This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Food is refined though portions can be small, yet they will bring you more if you are still hungry.
 The menu is shared at every meal for the next so you can talk to the staff if you do not like what’s on.

-I found the resort to be beautiful but lacking in a few details like the bamboo villas being eaten by the termites or the lack of AC requiring you to keep the terrace doors open and being woken up at 3am when the fishermen start their boat engines.
+I found this gorgeous beach resorts near Singapore to be beautiful but lacking in a few details like the bamboo villas being eaten by the termites or the lack of AC requiring you to keep the terrace doors open and being woken up at 3am when the fishermen start their boat engines.

 Check out my video below or see my full review here.